Everything You Need to Know About Mice Nests in the House

 Prevent an infestation with professional mouse extermination!

-3. Inside the walls, Jerry style.
-The holes won't be exactly like in the cartoon a.k.a. in the middle of the wall, but still, try to look for any cracks and crevices, or weakened spots around the wall baseboard.
-As we mentioned, even the smallest entry point is enough.
+- Inside the walls – the holes won’t be exactly like in the cartoon a.k.a. in the middle of the wall, but still, try to look for any cracks and crevices, or weakened spots around the wall baseboard.
+Mice nests in walls provide safety and easy access to other areas of your house.

-4. In your kitchen cabinets.
+- In your kitchen cabinets, near food sources.
 The lower ones have a higher chance of becoming a 5-star mice hotel, as they are easier to get out and in from.

 Read more: What are the most common pests in restaurant kitchens?